danielrosehill/Claude-System-Recovery-Mode/README.md

 ## Features

+- **Guided Recovery Workflow**: Pre-populated slash commands guide you through diagnosis and remediation
+- **One-Command Start**: `/start` runs the full recovery workflow—profiles your system, gathers your diagnosis, and begins remediation
 - **GRUB Boot Entry**: Adds "Claude Recovery Mode" to your boot menu
 - **Minimal Boot**: Boots to a text-only TTY (no GUI overhead)
 - **Auto-Login**: Automatically logs in as your specified user
 - **Claude CLI**: Launches Claude immediately upon login
+- **Recovery Agents**: Pre-configured agents for diagnostics, logs, network, disk, services, and packages
+- **Recovery Commands**: Quick slash commands for common recovery tasks
 - **Network Enabled**: Boots with networking for Claude API access
 - **Auto-Install**: If Claude CLI isn't installed, it will attempt to install it automatically
+- **Updateable**: Recovery tools can be updated from GitHub with a single command

 ## Requirements